 While FMNR is just one of many strategies needed to help solve this crisis, it’s a critical part of how we can help create a livable future with, and for, the worst affected communities.

-For Stella, just like the thousands of young activists demanding more climate action around the world, she is directly participating in the global movement in her own unique, and extraordinarily effective way.
+For Ruth, just like the thousands of young activists demanding more climate action around the world, she is directly participating in the global movement in her own unique, and extraordinarily effective way.

 Learn more about the way World Vision is addressing the effects of climate change on the most vulnerable around the world